 An open studio weekend just gone as part of the Mana Arts Trail.
 Excellent weather fortunately and none of Wellington’s famous wind to contend with, so I was able to spread outside.
 Many visitors and sales were good – a lot of preparation but it’s useful to have to focus on the big picture occasionally, plus nice to give a little bit back to the community too.

-Oils on canvas 76 x51 cm.
-As at Jan 2020, being exhibited for sale at Flagstaff Gallery, Devonport, Auckland
+Oils on canvas 76×51 cm.
+Sold by Flagstaff Gallery, Devonport, Auckland